Pazdikan/fixer/README.md

 # What's planned for the game?
 You'll play as a [fixer](https://en.wikipedia.org/wiki/Fixer_(person)).
 Starting out unknown, you’ll use social media to find people in need of help.
-You’ll complete your first job (code name: gig) to earn some recognition (code name: creed).
+You’ll complete your first job (code name: gig) to earn some recognition (code name: cred).

 Eventually, people will start reaching out to you instead.
 You can also build your own team of mercenaries - individuals willing to take on dirty jobs for cash.
 Each human in this generated world will have unique skills, traits and personalities.